Hydrangea serrata ‘Preziosa’

 Hydrangeas are the queens of the summer garden.
 Most deciduous shrubs and trees flower in spring giving more time to set seed throughout the summer.
 Since many hydrangeas flower at this time of year they definitely take the spotlight, not that they wouldn’t anytime with all those big blooms.

 Hydrangeas are native to the northern hemisphere, mainly Asia.
 There are a few North American species but the ones that are most popular originated in China, Japan and Korea.
 The big mophead type hydrangeas were popularized during Victorian times when plant hunting by English explorers was taking place.
 As with many plants, hydrangeas have come in and out of favor.
 I think they are experiencing a resurgence now thanks to the plant collecting of many modern day plant hunters.
-It may just seem that way to me because I love them and have about 40 in the garden and can always find room for one more.
+It may just seem that way to me because I love them and have more than 50 in the garden and can always find room for one more.

 Hydrangea macrophylla – lacecap